Riley, Emmitt Y., Ph.D.

 He is native of the Mississippi Delta, having been born and raised in Itta Bena, Mississippi.
 Dr. Riley earned a bachelor’s degree in English and a bachelor’s degree in political science in 2008 at Mississippi Valley State University.
 He received a master’s degree in political science from Jackson State University in 2010.
 Dr. Riley continued his education at The University of Mississippi, where he earned a master’s and Doctorate of Philosophy in political science with a specialization in American Politics and International Relations in 2014.
 He is an expert in Racial and Black Politics.
 In 2018, he was named the 2018 Anna Julia Cooper Teacher of the Year by the National Conference of Black Political Scientists.
 In 2020, he received the Fannie Lou Hamer Award for Service by the National Conference of Black Political Scientists.

 Dr. Riley has teaching and research interests in Race Politics, Black Politics, Legislative-Process, American Government, Political Marginalization, Inequality, and Introduction to Africana Studies.
 Dr. Riley’s research explores the degree to which African American political representation impacts the racial attitudes and political behavior of whites.
 His research investigates both the substantive and symbolic benefits of black descriptive representation.
 Dr. Riley’s research has sparked regional, national, and international interests.
 Dr. Riley has written several peer-reviewed articles and book chapters.
-His research has appeared in journals such as the Journal of Black Studies and the Journal of Race & Policy.
+His research has appeared in journals such as the Journal of Black Studies, Journal of Race & Policy, and the National Review of Black Politics.
 He is currently writing a book entitled Mississippi Goddamn: The Constraints of Black Politics in Mississippi.
 This book investigates the political and institutional challenges faced by black politicians in their quest to represent black constituencies substantively.

-His professional and fraternal associations include the American Political Science Association, Southern Political Science Association, the Association for the Study of Worldwide African Diaspora, and the National Conference of Black Political Scientists.
-At the 2017 Annual Meeting of the National Conference of Black Political Scientists, he was elected to a three-year term as National Secretary.
-As Secretary Dr. Riley is a voting member of the executive council.
+His professional and fraternal associations include the American Political Science Association, Southern Political Science Association, the Association for the Study of Worldwide African Diaspora, and the National Conference of Black Political Scientists where he serves as Vice President.
 Dr. Riley is also a proud member of Alpha Phi Alpha Fraternity, Inc. Iota Lambda Chapter, and he is also the former President of the Rho Gamma Lambda Chapter in Greenwood, Mississippi.